Last Modified: March 27, 2014

 Again, it is very important to know which mix you have.
 Installing the incorrect mix is a lessen in futility, and as pointed out above, may actually increase the RFI problem you're trying to suppress!
 Mix 31 is the one you want.
 Mix 43 is a viable alternative on the VHF bands.
 Both mixes are available from DX Engineering, Mouser Electronics, and perhaps others.

-If your vehicle has an LED CHMSL like my last one did, you should bead the lead where it enters the trunk area.
+If your vehicle has an LED CHMSL, you should bead the lead where it enters the trunk area.
 Remember, an LED is a diode and they will rectify RF and cause all sorts of RFI problems, especially at VHF when the antenna is mounted atop the trunk lid.

 Where Not to Put Them